-Entomology and Applied Science Letters supports the submission of entomological papers that contain information of interest to a wider reader groups e. g. papers bearing on taxonomy, phylogeny, biodiversity, ecology, systematic, agriculture, morphology.
-The selection of comprehensive, revisionary or integrated systematics studies of broader biological or zoogeographical relevance is also important.
+Entomology and Applied Science Letters supports the submission of entomological papers that contain information of interest to wider reader groups e. g. papers bearing on taxonomy, phylogeny, biodiversity, ecology, systematic, agriculture, and morphology.
+The selection of comprehensive, revisionary, or integrated systematics studies of broader biological or zoogeographical relevance is also important.
 Distinguished entomologists drawn from different parts of the world serve as honorary members of the Editorial Board.
 The journal encompasses all the varied aspects of entomological research.
-This has become the need felt in scientific research due to the emphasis on intra-, inter-, and multi-disciplinary approach.

 EASL has four main areas of interest: